ChristmasLover12345/HerediaJ_P4_All4OneSite/README.md

 1. added buttons to pages that needed them (adding numbers and asking questions etc)
 2. made a computer output window for, well, computer output
 3. Addeed greater than less than since it was missing from the figma
+4. removed guess it
-4. contained the content of madd lib in a box so the user doesnt have to scroll the entire page
+5. contained the content of MadLib in a box so the user doesnt have to scroll the entire page
+6. the background crops with width change, that way it isn't squished together on smaller resolutions